BUCHAREST CITY BREAK

 IDEAL FOR: The Hipsters

 How often have you set foot in a city and had your socks blown off?
 It doesn’t happen often.
-Possibly our wee trainer socks aren’t pulled up too high and are quite easy to blow off, or possibly it’s because Bucharest was nothing like we expected.
-From the insane (we’re talking 1,100 rooms – 3,930,000 sq ft insane) sized Palace of Parliament to some of the coolest bars we’ve ever set foot in, Bucharest blew us away.
-Add it to your Bucketlist, ASAP.
+Possibly our wee trainer socks aren’t pulled up too high and are quite easy to blow off, or possibly it’s because our Bucharest city break was nothing like we expected.
+From the insane (we’re talking 1,100 rooms – 3,930,000 sq ft insane) sized Palace of Parliament to some of the coolest bars we’ve ever set foot in, the city blew us away.
+After reading this Bucharest city guide we guarantee it will be added to your bucketlist, ASAP.

 How much to budget for Bucharest

-Our budget was £40 per day for both of us, which is 100% doable.
+Our budget for our Bucharest city break was £40 per day for both of us, which is 100% doable.
 However, yet again, we heard the word spa and said “shut up and take our money” so actual spend on average was £70 per day for both of us.

 We did not sample any traditional tipple as such, but if you’re the hipster sort or just enjoy a pint not in a pub then Bucharest offers some of the most unique bars we’ve came across so far.
-Head to the Old Town, (Lipscani) area and a few of our faves were as follows –
+Head to the Old Town, (Lipscani) area and add these favourites to your Bucharest city break bucketlist –

 The Drunken Lords – We found this by accident wandering down the passageway that connects Strada Lipscani with Strada Blanari and instantly fell in love with the quirky decor (if like us, you’re a sucker for velvet teal chairs & antique covered walls, you will too).